 No outbound lead you could ever generate in any other form will ever have the same quality as referral leads.
 There are two levels of quality:

 Yes, they are.
 They were introduced to you, which is the warmest form of outbound sales you could ever do, and the people will on average be much more willing to have a conversation with you than when you're doing cold calling.

 However, it's still reaching out to someone who didn't come to you in the first place.
 If you're thinking of doing outbound sales, you might as well start at the warmest point possible.

-Because they’re afraid.
-It’s scary to ask for more once you close a deal.
+Because it’s scary to ask for more once you close a deal.
 Salespeople worry that they might jeopardize a deal, or that it’ll turn a positive conversation awkward.
 They're concerned that adding another ask can come across as too pushy, and instead to decide to follow up with a referral request sometime later.
 But the best time to ask for a referral is indeed just after you closed the deal.

 Go where others are afraid to go and you'll find massive opportunity.
 Don’t let fear get in the way of winning.